 Parkway South High's Dual Credit Program

-Video Reocrding of the September 1, 2021 Parkway South High Webinar Presentation: Click Here
+Video Recording of the August 30, 2022 Parkway South High Webinar Presentation: Click here

-Presentation Slides from the September 1, 2021 Parkway South High Webinar Presentation: Click Here
+Presentation Slides from the August 30, 2022 Parkway South High Webinar Presentation: Click here

 Dual EnrollmentSeniors are given the opportunity to expand their high school schedule by attending college during the school day.
 To qualify for the dual enrollment program seniors must fulfill the following requirements:

 - Have a grade point average of 2.5 or higher

 - Have a high school transcript sent to the Admissions Office

 - Have permission of the high school